GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/hyperdiskML/README.md

-# Distributed Inferencing on vLLM using Persistent disk
+# Distributed Inferencing on vLLM using HyperdiskML

 This guide demonstrates how to serve a model with vllm using hyperdiskML.
 By the end of this guide, you should be able to perform the following steps: